adarshramakrishna/geeksforgeeks/README.md

 ### New book

-A book of Amazon interview questions under `goodies/interview_questions`
+1. A book of Amazon interview questions under `goodies/interview_questions`
+2. Several pdf books have been generated.